homelabos/homelabos/docs/setup/gettingstarted.md

 ## HTTPS via LetsEncrypt

 HomelabOS will use Traefik's built in LetsEncrypt integration to automatically generate SSL certificates for your various services.
 If initially some of the certificates don't appear valid, you have likely run into [LetsEncrypt rate limits](https://letsencrypt.org/docs/rate-limits/).
-Unfortunately the only fix we have for that right now is 'wait a week and try again'.
+Unfortunately the only fix we have for that right now is 'wait a week'.